byFrancisco/Robot/README.md

-# Robot
+# Potenciometro
-Robot with python
+create with arduino